JamesMudidi/iReporterApi/README.md

 Open the directory you are going to work from and clone this project using this [link](https://github.com/JamesMudidi/iReporterApi.git)

-Open your terminal or console and navigate to your working directory then enter the following commands to select the branch to work with, create a virtual environment, install all the requirements and run the API respectively
+Open your terminal or console and navigate to your working directory then enter the following commands to select the branch to work with, create a virtual environment, install all the requirements, and run the API respectively

 ```
 $ virtualenv venv
 $ pip install -r requirements.txt
-$ git checkout devlop-v1
 $ python run.py
 ```